zlooks/majestic-tortoise/content/pages/posts/basic-rules-for-walking-in-the-mountains.md

 ---
-excerpt: >-
-  Hiking is sometimes referred to as such.
-This specifically refers to difficult walking through dense forest, undergrowth, or bushes, where forward progress requires pushing vegetation aside.
 thumb_img_alt: A man standing on a rock cliff overlooking a river
 seo:
   title: Basic Rules For Walking In The Mountains